lavary/php-pdftk/draft.md

 #### Filling Out the Form

-Now that we're able to create a FDF file, we can easily  fill the form using the `fill_form` command`:
+Now that we're able to create an FDF file, we can easily  fill the form using the `fill_form` command`:

 ```php
 <?php